hyperion-rt/hyperion/docs/installation/python_dependencies.rst

 If you are installing Python for the first time, we **strongly** recommend the use of MacPorts to install a full Python distribution.
 If you would like to do this, follow `these <http://astrofrog.github.com/macports-python/>`_ instructions to get set up.
 Once you have your Python distribution installed, make sure all the dependencies for Hyperion are installed::

     sudo port selfupdate
-    sudo port install py27-numpy py27-scipy py27-matplotlib py27-h5py
+    sudo port install py27-numpy py27-matplotlib py27-h5py py27-atpy

 System/python.org Python
 ------------------------

-If you do not want to use MacPorts, the easiest way to install the three first dependencies is to download and install the MacOS X ``dmg`` files for NumPy, SciPy, and Matplotlib.
-Use the links at the top of this section to get the latest dmg files from the different websites.
+If you do not want to use MacPorts, the easiest way to install the three first dependencies is to download and install the MacOS X ``dmg`` files for NumPy and Matplotlib.
+Use the links at the top of this section to get the latest ``dmg`` files from the different websites.
 You can of course also install these from source, but this is beyond the scope of this documentation.

 .. note:: If you get an error saying *x can't be installed on this disk. x